raygj/consul-content/consul-dns/consul DNS BIND walkthrough.md

 `sudo cp /etc/netplan/50-cloud-init.yaml /etc/netplan/50-cloud-init.yaml.orig`

-- edit the netplan file if needed to point to the DNS server with the consul-forward zone configured
+- edit the netplan file if needed to point to a the BIND or Windows DNS server
+- edit the search domain to include _consul_

 `sudo nano /etc/netplan/50-cloud-init.yaml`